Running with Dystonia

 WHAT IS RUNNERS DYSTONIA?
 Runners Dystonia is a task specific type of Focal Dystonia; a neurological disorder that causes involuntary muscles spasms (usually on one extremity) with a specific repetitive movement.
 Dystonia occurs in the same part of the brain (basal ganglia) as Parkinsons.
 Cause is unknown but may be the result of genetics along with extended fast repetitive use, a fall, injury or trauma.
 Recent research shows that the brain has difficulty processing the repetitive motor pattern due to sensory input impairments. (see youtube video in resources below)

 WHAT DOES IT FEEL LIKE?
 Different muscles can be affected but for me its mostly when running/occasional with walking.
-I have a few muscles in the calf and foot/toes that will sustain muscle contractions (causing foot to turn/pull out of my control) I first called it my floppy foot because my foot would drag and sometimes I trip.
-It took a while to figure out what was happening but common ways to describe are a sense of muscles pulling one direction, loss of coordination, dead foot feeling, foot turning in and down, toe curling/light cramping.
+I have a few muscles in the left calf and left foot/toes that will sustain muscle contractions (causing foot to turn/pull out of my control) I first called it my floppy foot because my foot would drag and sometimes I trip.
+It took a while to figure out what was happening but common ways to describe are: dead heavy feeling, muscles pulling slighlty, loss of coordination, foot turning in and down, and some toe curling.
 No obvious pain or pressure/nerve pain, although people can develop pain if continuing to run with a wonky gait.
 See my IG @recorefitness for videos.

 DO I HAVE IT?
 See a Movement Neurologist for proper diagnosis but here are a few things that tend to describe runners dystonia

-Task specific dystonia or Focal dystonia is rare. but cruelly challenges the one thing you really love to do because you do it the most.
+RUNNERS DYSTONIA SYMPTOMS: Task specific dystonia or Focal dystonia is rare but cruelly challenges the one thing you really love to do.
 The brain “short circuits” on a very specific motor pattern and some muscles will sustain contraction/pulling in one direction, causing coordination issues and distorted postures.
 It tends to happen to those who repeat a motion over and over... guitarists, pianists, violinists, and distance runners.

 At the time my symptoms began in fall 2018 -I was training for a marathon in Dec.
 I had just gotten over a very mild calf strain in that leg and looking back was dealing with a lot of personal stress but didn't feel overtrained or exhausted.
 Workouts were going well.
 With a background in exercise science, I've tried to be careful to not overtrain, take breaks after races, not train through injuries, continue to strength train and try to get good sleep.